Determination

 in starting concentrations of the target sequence in samples.

-Furthermore, it resists the subjective influence of
+Furthermore, it resists the subjective influence of researchers,

 and the estimation can therefore be fully instrumentalized.